Follow our free guide to form an LLC in North Carolina:

 - Terms that represent educational or Veterans’ organizations are restricted

 - Terms related to the Armed Forces or civil servants (police, EMT, fire)

 LLC business names associated with government and/or financial entities are not always restricted - it depends on the state.
 Additional paperwork may be required.

 You also need to choose a domain name for your business’s website.
 Check availability at a number of online web services sites.

 Step 2: Establish Ownership

-The owners of an LLC have specific names — they are known as either as members or managers.
-The difference in the title depends on the management structure of the business.
+The owners of an LLC are known as members and managers.
+All LLCs have members, but not every LLC has managers — the difference depends on the management structure of the business.